CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Implementation Details

 \subsection{Implementation Details for Experiment}

-The look-back window length of $L = 96$ and the predicted window lengths $H \in \{12, 24, 36, 48\}$ were applied to all datasets.
+The look-back window length was set to $L = 96$, and the prediction window lengths were set to $H \in \{12, 24, 36, 48\}$ for all datasets.
+The LLM encoder and decoder were initialized from the same Qwen3-0.6B checkpoint but were not weight-shared.
+For the continuous flow-matching mechanism, we adopted a linear noise scheduler.
+All model parameters were updated during training under a full fine-tuning setting.
 To ensure consistency, a batch size of 4 and a channel-independent configuration were applied across all datasets.
-We employed the Adam optimizer with an initial learning rate selected from $\{5 \times 10^{-4}, 10^{-4}, 5 \times 10^{-5}\}$ .
+We employed the Adam optimizer with an initial learning rate selected from $\{5 \times 10^{-4}, 10^{-4}, 5 \times 10^{-5}\}$.
 The training process was conducted for 10 epochs.

 We adopted Mean Squared Error (MSE) and Mean Absolute Error (MAE) as our primary evaluation metrics.
 All baseline methods were evaluated using their respective official implementations to ensure a fair comparison.
 The entire framework was implemented in PyTorch and executed on a single NVIDIA A100 GPU.